 Portable RV toilets are a great, non-smelly solution for those that do not want to go outside when the business has to go down.
-Ideally, you should place your portable toilet outside – but if it’s raining or it’s too dark, you don’t want to step foot outside just to take a wiz.
+Plus, these travel trailer toilets work to give you the comfort of your home bathroom.
+Ideally, you should place your portable toilet outside.
+However, if it’s raining or it’s too dark, you don’t want to step foot outside just to take a wiz.

 Portable camping toilets for RVs generally have two tanks: water or pressurized tank that will clean away the waste, and a second tank that will trap the waste.
 The two tanks are separated by a valve, therefore preventing any odors from coming out.
 This way, you won’t be turning your living RV room into a smelly wasteland.

 If you are planning on going RV camping, here are some options that you might want to go for.

 1. Porta Potti Curve Portable Toilet for RV

 When you are traveling with an RV, you want something that won’t release the smell of death close to where you are sleeping.
 With a 4-gallon water tank capacity, this portable potty will cleanse away the smell.

 Odorless, leak-proof, and with a very compact design, this is something you can easily leave in the corner of the RV.
 The bags are also easy to remove, and the potty can hold around 5 gallons of waste before you’ll be required to change it.

 Like most RV toilets, this one has the same standard construction: a seat on which you can stand, a waste tank in which the waste goes first (which is also a water tank), and another tank in which the waste is sealed.

 This portable toilet can hold 3 gallons of water and 5 gallons of waste.
 Furthermore, the two tanks are sealed by a valve and isolated from each other, which means that the odors won’t be coming out.